krishsundareshk/OOPS-Java/README.md

 # OOPS-Java
-This repository will contain all the work which I have done using OOPS concept in java.
+This repository contains all the work which I have done using OOPS concept in java.